 A Fun 3 Days in Rio de Janeiro Itinerary

-The best time to visit Rio de Janeiro is between December and March - Rio's peak season.
-If you wish to experience the best city's carnival, arrive in February.
-For the milder temperatures and fewer crowds, visit during autumn (April and May) or spring (October and November).
+If you are unsure when to plan a trip here, the best time to visit Rio de Janeiro is between December and March, Rio's peak season.
+If you wish to experience the famous carnival, you must visit in February, although the event date changes yearly to coincide with the start of lent.
+To enjoy milder temperatures and fewer crowds, visit in fall or spring.

 - 3 day itinerary